 Back in Gotham for another episode of “Birds of Prey” fanfiction!
-Black Canary tires of waiting on Batgirl and enters the mall after the Chechen.
+Black Canary tires of waiting for Batgirl and enters the mall after the Chechen.

 Want to read from the beginning?
 CLICK HERE!